 - Competitor’s Performance

 Amazon operates in high growth industries, and this naturally attracts high profile competitors.
-In the ecommerce segment, Amazon.com faces competition from companies such as Alibaba, Otto, eBay and Flipkart.
+In the eCommerce segment, Amazon.com faces competition from companies such as Alibaba, Otto, eBay and Flipkart.
 Its heavy presence in retail also attracts competition from dominant offline retailers such as Walmart, Costco, Target, Kroger and Home Depot.
-In the online media streaming segment, Amazon Prime Video faces competition from Netflix and Apple iTunes and in the enterprise cloud hosting sector, giants like Microsoft and Google.
-These are all strong competitors and it is always sensible to assess their performance in relation to that of Amazon.
+In the online media-streaming segment, Amazon Prime Video faces tough competition from Netflix, Disney+, Apple TV and in the enterprise cloud-hosting sector by giants like Microsoft and Google.
+These are all strong competitors, and it is always sensible to assess their performance in relation to that of Amazon.